The most important Menu Bar in Mac OS X is the Apple Menu, it's located on the far left and can be easily identified by a Blue Apple icon.

-You can use the Apple Menu from any application because the Apple Menu never moves of goes away.
-It is always located in the upper left corner of the Mac OS X screen.
-The following examples show the location remains despite using a different application:
+You'll see the Apple Menu no matter which application you're running because the Apple Menu never moves or goes away.
+It is always located in the upper left corner of the screen.
+The following examples show that the location of the Apple Menu remains despite using different application:

 • About this Mac - Lists information about the installed OS version, memory and processor